 More Panel Confirmations

-Traditionally, this schedule is released exactly two weeks before the convention, which should mean that we won’t get a peek at the full, official schedule until July 5-8 — but with panel confirmation e-mails going out last week, we should start hearing from a lot of companies about just what they’ll be bringing to the con.
+Traditionally, this schedule is released exactly two weeks before the convention, which should mean that we won’t get a peek at the full, official schedule until July 4-7 — but with panel confirmation e-mails going out about two weeks ago, we should start hearing more from a lot of companies about just what they’ll be bringing to the con.

 With that said though, the panel confirmations have already slowly started to trickle in, and we’re bound to know plenty of movie, TV, and other panels long before July.
 We’ve already taken a guess at which movies, broadcast TV shows, cable and streaming TV shows, and family network TV shows which we’ll be seeing.